AIOps

-AIOps (Artificial Intelligence for IT Operations) refers to the use of artificial intelligence, machine learning, and big data analytics to automate and enhance data center management.
+AIOps (Artificial Intelligence for IT Operations) is the use of artificial intelligence, machine learning, and big data analytics to automate and enhance data center management.
 It helps organizations manage complex IT environments by detecting, diagnosing, and resolving issues more efficiently than traditional methods.

 History

 AIOps was first defined by Gartner in 2016, combining "artificial intelligence" and "IT operations" to describe the application of AI and machine learning to enhance IT operations.
 This concept was introduced to address the increasing complexity and data volume in IT environments, aiming to automate processes such as event correlation, anomaly detection, and causality determination.

 Definition

-AIOps refers to the multi-layered complex technology platforms which enhance and automate IT operations by using machine learning and analytics to analyze the large amounts of data collected from various DevOps devices and tools, automatically identifying and responding to issues in real-time.
-AIOps is used as a shift from isolated IT data to aggregated observational data (e.g., job logs and monitoring systems) and interaction data (such as ticketing, events, or incident records) within a big data platform AIOps applies machine learning and analytics to this data.
-The result is continuous visibility, which, combined with the implementation of automation, can lead to ongoing improvements.
+AIOps refers to multi-layered, complex technology platforms that enhance and automate IT operations by using machine learning and analytics to analyze the large amounts of data collected from various DevOps devices and tools, automatically identifying and responding to issues in real-time.
+AIOps represents a shift from isolated IT data to aggregated observational data (e.g., job logs and monitoring systems) and interaction data (such as ticketing, events, or incident records) within a big data platform.
+AIOps applies machine learning and analytics to this data, resulting in continuous visibility that, when combined with automation, can lead to ongoing improvements.
 AIOps connects three IT disciplines (automation, service management, and performance management) to achieve continuous visibility and improvement.
 This new approach in modern, accelerated, and hyper-scaled IT environments leverages advances in machine learning and big data to overcome previous limitations.